 PR: Due to the down time created from the pandemic we were able to really commit to writing our latest album and refining our current repertoire.
-It was an unfortunate time, but we tried to make the most of what we could do during the period of time.
+It was an unfortunate time, but we've tried to make the most of what we can do during this period of time.

 TRR: Being a “college” town, who are your fans in Gainesville?
-Do you feel you’re competing against the hip hop and pop culture there?
+Do you feel you’re competing against Hip Hop and pop culture there?

 TRR: Are you actively scheduling gigs?

 PR: Yes, we’ve got many gigs scheduled over the next two months, and are constantly on the lookout for more.